SaurabhTotey/Configs/README.md

 	- [ ] allow pinning media between workspaces
 	- [ ] figure out tabbed windows and maybe make the one-window layout put everything in tabs
 	- [ ] force all zoom windows to be in one tabbed setup rather than mucking everything with a million windows
-- [ ] NVim
-	- [ ] fix NVIM from thinking fragment shaders are filled with errors
 - [ ] Investigate launcher
 	- [ ] ulauncher
 	- [ ] rofi